reactioncommerce/cli/test_plan.md

 8. Run `reaction develop admin`.
 Validate that admin starts in dev mode and you see log output and the admin panel loads.
 Note that the admin can take a while to start so be patient

 ### Test that you can create a demo project

+** Note that the server from above must be shutdown and mongo must be stopped for this to work.

 1. Run `reaction demo mydemo`
 2. Change to the `mydemo` directory